 - Over time, like a pension

-We're exploring new ways, so nothing is off the table if you had another method in mind, but these are three ways that we're comfortable with so far.
-More to come on thsi subject so stay tuned!
+We're exploring new ways, so nothing is off the table if you had another method in mind, but these are the three ways we're comfortable with so far.
+More to come on this subject, so stay tuned!